 The reasons for applying privacy methods are varied as well.
 Privacy legislation places strict limitations on data transfers and processing which can hurt business performance.
 For example, (Goldfarb & Tucker, 2011) found that privacy regulation in the European Union led to a 65% average reduction in banner ad effectiveness at influencing purchase intent.
 Legal limitations can be circumvented when data is properly protected, but this comes at the cost of reducing the utility of the data.
 Data from regulated domains, such as healthcare (HIPAA) and finance must also be protected.
 Other reasons for implementing privacy methods include reducing consumers' privacy concerns (Martin et al., 2017) or attempting to gain a competitive advantage through privacy-conscious brand positioning (Goldfarb & Tucker, n.d.).
 Several of the largest tech companies in the world, including IBM, Google, Meta, and Microsoft implement privacy methods and provide open-source code to enable others to do the same.
 Notably, Apple has positioned themselves as a privacy-focused company.

 Regardless of the motivation for data protection, privacy adjusted forecasts arise from changes to the data, which are made without regard to the effects on forecast accuracy.
 Privacy methods based on random noise add information with low diagnosticity, and are likely to reduce forecast accuracy.
 While the direction of adjustment is purposefully chosen in judgmental forecasting, the direction of privacy adjustments will occur indirectly via data protection.
 Under data protection, the adjustment size will again be determined by the forecasting models' responses to data protection.
 These responses are likely related to the strength of data protection, where stronger data protection results in larger changes to the data.

-(Fulcher & Jones, 2014)(Bandara et al., 2018)
+Data protection will affect time series characteristics that are important for forecast accuracy, which we can use to understand why accuracy changes under data protection.
+There are thousands of time series features which have been used for time series classification (Fulcher & Jones, 2014).
+A smaller set of interpretable features was used by (Bandara et al., 2018) for clustering and forecasting similar time series, which improved the accuracy of recurrent neural network models.
+Our focus is on features which are predictive of forecast accuracy, since privacy methods which alter these features will be most detrimental for forecasting.